 You may sniff at such a cost but the government have just released a report detailing that 100 million days are lost every year to employees throwing the proverbial ‘sickie’.
 The cost a mere £100 billion to the economy.
 Most companies cannot stretch to the level of a Google budget.
 However, it is important for employees to consider the working environment in greater detail than many have realised so far.
 Pot plant anyone?

-In this article we are not going to concern ourselves with the greater office plan.
+In this article, we are not going to concern ourselves with the greater office plan.
 We are going to take a look at our own immediate workstation.
-To be entirely honest, many years ago, when I was first asked to do a workstation assessment, I thought to myself, ‘This seems like a waste of time, what do I know?’
-It seemed to me fairly straightforward.
+To be entirely honest, many years ago, when I was first asked to do a workstation assessment, I thought to myself, ‘This seems like a waste of time, what do I now?’
+It seemed to me, fairly straightforward.
 A chair, a desk, a computer.
 This turned out to be very wrong.

 Firstly, the desk I was visiting had already been assessed by the Occupational Health lady.
-Now what qualifications did she have?
-Five day course in ergonomics.
+Now, what qualifications did she have?
+Weekend course in ergonomics?
 Interesting.
 But not particularly useful.
 It is now a legal requirement for an office with more than five employees to offer what is called a Display Screen Equipment Assessment (DSE).
 It should be a workstation assessment.
-It should consider the work space and the individual.
+It should consider the workspace and the individual.
 Some companies will tell you it does.
 But with what eyes do they look?

 Case Study One